 - How will caseload be allocated?
 Will I have a full caseload (40 primaries + 40 back-ups per year) when I join the practice, or will I have to build up my own caseload?

-If you feel like you need more information, use a follow-up conversation with the practice to get clear on any aspect of the work that is not clear.
+If you feel like you've gotten all the information you need to make a decision, fantastic!
+If you need more, use a follow-up conversation with the practice to get clear on any aspect of the work that you may need.